Communal work: Political appropriation

 For Prime Minister Muhammad Natsir, gotong royong was an ethical principle of sociality, in marked contrast to both the "unchecked" feudalism of the West, and the social anomie of capitalism.

 Ideas of reciprocity, ancient and deeply enmeshed aspects of kampung morality, were seized upon by postcolonial politicians.
 John Sidel writes: "Ironically, national-level politicians drew on "village conceptions of adat and gotong royong.
 They drew on notions "of traditional community to justify new forms of authoritarian rule."

 During the presidency of Sukarno, the idea of gotong royong was officially elevated to a central tenet of Indonesian life.
 For Sukarno, the new nation was to be synonymous with gotong royong.
 He said that the Pancasila could be reduced to the idea of gotong royong.
 On June 1, 1945, Sukarno said of the Pancasila:

 The first two principles, nationalism and internationalism, can be pressed to one, which I used to call 'socionationalism.'
 Similarly with democracy 'which is not the democracy of the West' together with social justice for all can be pressed down to one, and called socio democracy.
 Finally – belief in God.
 'And so what originally was five has become three: socio nationalism, socio democracy, and belief in God.'
 'If I press down five to get three, and three to get one, then I have a genuine Indonesian term – GOTONG ROYONG [mutual co-operation].
 The state of Indonesia which we are to establish should be a state of mutual co-operation.
 How fine that is !
 A Gotong Royong state!

 In 1960, Sukarno dissolved the elected parliament and implemented the Gotong Royong Parliament.
 Governor of Jakarta, Ali Sadikin, spoke of a desire to reinvigorate urban areas with village sociality, with gotong royong.
 Suharto's New Order was characterized by much discourse about tradition.
 During the New Order, Siskamling harnessed the idea of gotong royong.
 By the 1990s, if not sooner, gotong royong had been "fossilized" by New Order sloganeering.
-During the presidency of Megawati, the Gotong Royong Cabinet was implemented.
-It lasted from 2001 to 2004.
+The government cabinet under the presidency of Megawati Sukarnoputri was named the Mutual Assistance Cabinet (Kabinet Gotong Royong), which lasted from 10 August 2001 to 20 October 2004.